Free · Open Source · Windows & macOS & Linux

 Kivun Terminal

-Pick if you work in Hebrew, Arabic, Persian, Urdu, or any of 8 other RTL languages.
+For developers working in Hebrew, Arabic, Persian, Urdu, or any of 8 other RTL languages.

 Windows (WSL2) · Linux (apt/dnf/pacman/zypper)